AlexXanderGrib/sweet-decorators/README.md

 1. Meta is accessible in other(upper) decorators
 2. If you need to set **more than 2** meta props, please use **object syntax**
 3. Use meta as simple **key/value dto storage**.
 Do not try to put here functions
+4. Meta is not inherited if overridden in child

 ## `@MapErrors` and `@MapErrorsAsync`